th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_ONE.md

-# Setting up a minimal React app from scratch - Part 1/3

 Creating React apps nowadays is fairly straightforward thanks to the amazing create-react-app CLI (CRA for short).
 If you are not familiar with CRA you can learn more about it [here](https://create-react-app.dev/docs/getting-started/).

 With CRA you can build and test React apps with ease without requiring any configuration at all.
 Still, you might find yourself having to deal with some configuration down the road because not every React project is created equal.
 Also, learning the basics of what happens under the hood allows you to fully customize your project to fit your needs.